justinpyvis/BrekkyWrap/content/newsletter/its-got-a-magic-to-it.md

 date: 2022-05-02T20:45:43.739Z
-description: Investment legends Buffett and Munger are no fans of crypto; will the RBA hike rates today; and APRA data show more than a quarter million Aussies are vulnerable to rate ries.
+description: Investment legends Buffett and Munger are no fans of crypto; will the RBA hike rates today; and APRA data show more than a quarter million Aussies are vulnerable to rate rises.
 author: justin
 intro: >-
   Good morning!
 Today's the day – will the Reserve Bank of Australia (RBA)